DarkNuke090/NetHunter/README.md

 ## NetHunter (English)
 ![](https://i.ibb.co/XysW0gH/nethunter.png)
-### NetHunter is a script that automatically installs Kali Linux NetHunter 🛠 on your android device (as long as it is compatible) 🌝.
-If you want to talk to me, contact me on WhatsApp! 🌚
+### NetHunter is a script that automatically installs Kali Linux NetHunter 🛠 on your android device (as long as it is compatible). 🌝 If you want to talk to me, contact me on WhatsApp! 🌚
 [WhatsApp 🍕](http://wa.me/13142001563)

 ## Installation 🍣